ElenaCM-0/disys/01_notes.md

 Hearbeats are being sent too slowly
 Updates include time, but they are always playing the beginning of a song

-Double forward
-Do nothing for a while (test host sends heartbeats) Host ctrl+C

 ### Comments